junaidmasoodi/junaidmasoodi.github.com/_posts/2014-05-14-github-pages.markdown

 <div class="notes"><span>Note:</span> If you are familiar with git and installed same on your machine, then and only then you will be able to take clone.</div>

-Otherwise there are two other options at same place <highlight>clone in desktop</highlight> & <highlight>download as zip</highlight> you can use these options as well to clone or simply download repository.
+Otherwise there are two other options at same place <mark>clone in desktop</mark> & <mark>download as zip</mark> you can use these options as well to clone or simply download repository.

 In another post I will create one page of say "Thank You" and push to same repo and will also show as to how the custom domain redirect to same page.